-The good news is that, unlike Crohn’s disease, patients with ulcerative colitis should not have trouble absorbing nutrients since only the large intestine is affected.
+The good news is that, unlike Crohn’s disease, patients with ulcerative colitis should not have trouble absorbing nutrients as only the large intestine is affected, so dietary restrictions are only recommended during times of UC exacerbation.
 And while some foods may worsen symptoms of ulcerative colitis, there are no foods that worsen the inflammation of the colon lining.
 Unfortunately, there isn’t a specific diet that is recommended for those with ulcerative colitis, though it’s been shown that certain dietary practices and lifestyle changes can help control symptoms, or increase time between flare-ups.
-Still, it’s important to keep in mind that what works best varies depending on the patient, and that any treatment plan should be** guided by a gastroenterologist, nutritionist and dietitian.**
+Still, it’s important to keep in mind that what works best varies depending on the patient, and that any treatment plan should be guided by a gastroenterologist and registered dietitian.

-Avoid dairy products such as milk, cheese and butter._
+Avoid dairy products such as milk, cheese, and butter

 People with ulcerative colitis often have food intolerances rather than actual food allergies.
 Dairy foods appear to trigger significant abdominal bloating, pain, and diarrhea in those with the condition.
 It’s sometimes due to an inability to properly digest lactose, a sugar found in dairy products.
 In any case, staying away from dairy may help alleviate or prevent symptoms from occurring.

-Watch your fruits and veggies.
+Watch your fruits and veggies

-High fiber or high residue foods such as fresh fruits, vegetables, and whole grains, may also worsen the symptoms in ulcerative colitis.
+High fiber or high residue foods such as fresh fruits, vegetables, and whole grains may also worsen the symptoms in ulcerative colitis.
 One way to prevent this and still get the benefits of a healthy diet is to steam or cook fruits and vegetables.

-Keep track of what you eat.
+Keep track of what you eat

-Divide up food intake throughout the day.
+Divide up food intake throughout the day

 Eating more frequent, smaller meals may be easier to stomach during flare ups.
 Once the disease is under control, this approach may help prevent the onset of symptoms such as abdominal pain and bloating.

-Shore up nutrient deficiencies if necessary.
+Shore up nutrient deficiencies if necessary